wolframkriesing/site-stitcher/content/blog-posts/2021/01/28-testjssummit-day1/index.md

 # TestJSSummit Day 1

+I am taking some notes here, basically for deeper learning and reminding me of knowledge.
+If it is helpful for others, cool.

 [It](https://www.testjssummit.com/)
 just started.
 I warmed up talking to Jacek, we both thought it starts at 15:00 but it didn't so it gave us 1h to warm up.